bluedevelz/scholars-discovery-setup/README.md

 ## Initial setup
 By default, running the 'docker-compose up' will create a new TDB for the openvivo sample data and clear the Solr index before loading.
-See the infrmation below in XXXX about running GraphQL queries.
+See the infrmation below in the section 'Sample Query' about running GraphQL queries.

 ##  After initial execution (re-runs)
 The operation of the setup is primarily controlled by 4 variables in the application-dev.yml file